For new authors, free ebook giveaways seem like a sensible idea to attract readers who find free ebooks tempting.

-Smart authors who write in a series use the first book as a loss leader and hope to get readers to buy the other books in the series.
+Smart authors who write in a series use the first book as a loss leader and hope to get readers to buy the other books.

-But of all of these uses for an ebook giveaway, there is nothing definitive, such as asking for an email address in return.
+But of all of these uses for an ebook giveaway, there is nothing in return, such as asking for an email address.

 How do you get something in return?

 To start on the road to getting something of value in return, get to work on building your list of email addresses.

 It doesn’t need to be a very big list, to begin with.
 Think about finding people who might agree to become beta readers for you.

-If you have had contact with readers and perhaps have their email addresses, add them too.
+If you have had contact with readers and perhaps have their email addresses, add them.

 Use your blog or website to attract readers.
 Add a contact form to your site, including an option to join your mailing list.